powerpak/pathogendb-pipeline/README.md

 As of now, this only runs on [Minerva](http://hpc.mssm.edu) because it uses modules and software found on that cluster.
 In due time, it might be made portable to other systems.

+Currently, you also need to be in the `pacbioUsers` group on Minerva and have access to the `premium` LSF queue and the acc_PBG LSF account.

 ## Usage

 First, clone this repository to a directory and `cd` into it.
 You'll want to configure your environment first using the included script: